Buster Mottram: Politics

 While Mottram was still playing professionally, he became known for his right-wing views.
 He expressed support for the National Front, supported the policies of Enoch Powell, and applied unsuccessfully for the Conservative parliamentary candidacy in several constituencies.
-He subsequently formed a songwriting partnership with the black entertainer Kenny Lynch, writing the song "Average Man".
+His politics strained the already tense relationship he had with the British tennis establishment, who were reportedly angry when he wrote a letter supporting Margaret Thatcher in her battles with the trades unions and signed it "on behalf of the Davis Cup team".
+Mottram subsequently formed a songwriting partnership with the black entertainer Kenny Lynch, writing the song "Average Man".

-In November 2008, he was expelled from the UK Independence Party (UKIP) after attempting to broker an electoral pact with the British National Party.
-UKIP leader Nigel Farage called Mottram's offer "astonishing", declaring his party to be non-racist.
+In November 2008, Mottram was expelled from the UK Independence Party (UKIP) after attempting to broker an electoral pact with the British National Party.
+UKIP leader Nigel Farage said there were "no circumstances whatsoever" in which UKIP would do a deal with the BNP, declaring his party to be non-racist.